razterizer/Termin8or/README.md

   * Larry3D.
   * SMSlant.
   * Avatar.
 * `Color.h` : Contains colour definitions for the 16 colors that Termin8or (and the terminal) supports.
-There are also two transparency colours / modes which allows you to overlay text using the same colours that are already present in a given location in the screen buffer (see `SpriteHandler.h`).
+There are also two transparency colours / modes which allows you to overlay text using the same colours that are already present in a given location in the screen buffer (see `ScreenHandler.h`).
 * `Gradient.h` : Allows you to access a vector of given objects using a normalized (0 to 1) t parameter.
 Useful for particle systems and things like that where it is used for color gradients.
 * `Drawing.h` : Features some drawing functions such as `bresenham::plot_line()`, `drawing::draw_box()`, `drawing::draw_box_textured()`, `drawing::draw_box_outline()` and `drawing::filled_circle_positions()`.
 * `GameEngine.h` : A highly customizable buy easy to use game engine (or engine for any real-time terminal-based program).